-Configure Chill for calendar sync and SSO with Microsoft Graph (Outlook)¶
+Configure Chill for calendar and absence synchronisation and SSO with Microsoft Graph (Outlook)

 Chill offers the possibility to: